 The goal of the Scottish Christmas Walk Weekend is to raise money for the Campagna Center, which runs several programs providing opportunities to children and families in Alexandria, VA.
 The Campagna center also hosts a holiday greens sale and a tour of the amazing historical Alexandria homes around the holiday season.
 The festivities typically raise over $250,000 in charitable donations.

-For many DC families, Christmas is not complete without experiencing a first-rate performance of A Christmas Carol, put on each year at the historic live theater best known as the site of Lincoln’s assassination.
+For many DC families, Christmas is not complete without experiencing a first-rate performance of A Christmas Carol at the Ford’s Theatre, put on each year at the historic live theater best known as the site of Lincoln’s assassination.

 It’s a good idea to arrive early for a chance to look around the gorgeous theater, which has been maintained in much the same state that it was in 1865.
 The basement provides a small museum with historical context for the lush décor surrounding spectators.